bitmakerla/estela/docs/estela-cli/quickstart.md

 quotes  101
 ```

-And you can create jobs and cronjobs using the Estela CLI with `estela create job <SID>`
+And you can create jobs and cronjobs using the estela CLI with `estela create job <SID>`
 and `estela create cronjob <CRONTAB_SCHEDULE> <SID>`.

 You can see the list of jobs that have run or are running for a spider with: